We may earn money or products from the companies mentioned in this post.

 Today schools are more focused on nutrition, and due to this it can be hard to provide easy, allergy-free Halloween snacks.

-Before the start of this school year, we received a letter from the school that asked us to refrain from sending anything with nuts, gluten, dairy or kiwi due to her classmates various allergies.
+At the start of the school year, we received a letter asking us to refrain from sending anything with nuts, gluten, dairy or kiwi due to other classmates various allergies.

 Having a child on a gluten-dairy free diet, I’m sensitive to others’ dietary needs, but trying to accommodate a snack for 20+ kids at a school party can be challenging.
 (For a long time I was the mom who would raise her hand to supply napkins or paper plates.)